Onboardbase/terraformstate/README.md

 # terraformstate

-A CLI tool that helps you protect your terraform state files in minutes.
+A CLI tool that helps you secure your terraform state files in minutes.

 <!-- toc -->
 * [Installation](#installation)